What is an empty home?

 Purchasing of empty homes

-- Formal notices served on the owner to make a property safe, secure or free from serious hazards
+- Enforcement notices served on the owner to make a property safe, secure or free from serious hazards

 - Empty dwelling management orders (EDMO’S)